Arrest of a Suspect in Sarajevo

 Arrest of a Suspect in Sarajevo is a widely circulated press photograph taken in the immediate aftermath of the assassination of Archduke Franz Ferdinand in Sarajevo on 28 June 1914, and published on 5 July 1914.
-For much of the twentieth century, the image was published and captioned as depicting the arrest of Gavrilo Princip, the Bosnian Serb nationalist who carried out the assassination and whose actions helped trigger the First World War.
+For much of the twentieth century, the image was published and captioned as depicting the arrest of Gavrilo Princip, the Bosnian Serb nationalist who carried out the assassination and whose actions helped to trigger the First World War.

 The photograph, which shows a young man being led away by Austro-Hungarian gendarmes, appeared on the front page of the Viennese magazine Wiener Bilder on 5 July 1914.
 It was subsequently reproduced in newspapers, schoolbooks, museum displays, and historical publications across Europe, becoming one of the most recognisable representations of the Sarajevo assassination in public memory.

 Beginning in the mid-twentieth century, historians and researchers including Vladimir Dedijer, Tim Butcher, and Christopher Clark have questioned the identity of the man in the image.
 Scholarly consensus now holds that it does not depict Princip, but rather Ferdinand Behr, a bystander and friend of Princip who was mistakenly arrested during the confusion following the attack.
 Despite this, versions of the image have continued to appear under incorrect captions well into the 21st century.